-"Mott MacDonald would like to congratulate GPIC on the launch of your Sustainability Report-2014.
-We would also like to thank you for offering us the opportunity to share our thoughts and provide our feedback.
+"Mott MacDonald would like to congratulate GPIC opportunity to share our thoughts and provide our feedback.
 As reflected in your sustainability report, we agree that information disclosure and dialogue with your stakeholders and supply chain are key to successful management of sustainability risks and realisation of sustainability opportunities.

 Mott MacDonald globally share common values with GPIC.
-As a member of your supply chain we consider we are well placed to support you to achieve your sustainability goals from a position where we understand and concur with your targets.
-Your Sustainability Report informs and guides us on how we can support you to realize your objectives"
+As a member of your supply chain we your sustainability goals from a position where we understand and concur with your targets.
+Your